Bijelo Dugme: 2005 reunion

-The band held only three concerts: in Sarajevo, at Koševo stadium, Zagreb, at Maksimir stadium, and Belgrade, at Belgrade Hippodrome.
+The band held only three concerts: in Sarajevo, at Koševo City Stadium, Zagreb, at Maksimir Stadium, and Belgrade, at Belgrade Hippodrome.
 The concerts featured a string orchestra, a brass band, klapa group Nostalgija and two female singers from Bregović's Weddings and Funerals Orchestra.
 During the concerts, Bregović, Redžić, Pravdić and Ristovski performed during the whole set, while Vukašinović and Jankelić changed on drums.
 Islamović opened the concerts in Sarajevo and Zagreb, and Vojičić opened the concert in Belgrade.
 Bebek sung third on all three concerts.
 The concerts also featured an unplugged section, during which Bregović and Bebek played guitars and all three singers performed.
 The concert in Sarajevo attracted about 60,000 people, and the concert in Zagreb was attended by more than 70,000 people.
 For the concert in Belgrade, more than 220,000 tickets were sold, but it was later estimated that it was attended by more than 250,000 people, making it one of the highest-attended ticketed concerts of all time.
-However, the concert in Belgrade was much criticized because of the bad sound.
+However, the concert in Belgrade was much criticized due to inadequate sound system.
 The live album Turneja 2005: Sarajevo, Zagreb, Beograd (2005 Tour – Sarajevo, Zagreb, Belgrade) recorded on the tour was released.

 Post-2005

-Ristovski died in Belgrade on 6 October 2007, following years of battle with multiple sclerosis.
+Laza Ristovski died in Belgrade on 6 October 2007, following years of battle with multiple sclerosis.